FELIWAY cat travel tips

 You know your cat’s favourite spot in the home.
 Why not leave their carrier there a few days before you depart?
 To make it even more tempting for them why not put their favourite blanket and toys in it?

 Your cat will begin to think of their carrier as a familiar and comforting place to be.

-Another great tip is to spray FELIWAY CLASSIC in the four corners of your cat’s carrier 15 minutes before you pop them inside.
-FELIWAY CLASSIC has been proven to help reduce signs your cat may display when they're not happy in a car - like meowing, salivating or becoming agitated.
+Another great tip is to spray FELIWAY Classic in the four corners of your cat’s carrier 15 minutes before you pop them inside.
+FELIWAY Classic has been proven to help reduce signs your cat may display when they're not happy in a car - like meowing, salivating or becoming agitated.

 How can I prepare my cat for travel?

-Cats can actually get car sick, but you can avoid this by leaving 6 hours between their last meal and the time you are due to set off.
+Cats can actually get travel sick, but you can avoid this by leaving 6 hours between their last meal and the time you are due to set off.
 Be sure to keep them hydrated on long journeys, especially when it’s

 Remember your cat’s carrier is there to protect them.
 Whether travelling by car, train or plane it’s